YOTOV-LIMITED/support/site/security.md

 ## Who can adjust billing/plans information?
-THe following can adjust billing/plans information:
+The following can adjust billing/plan information:

-a. the User, if the account is their own, **OR**
+a. the User, if the account is their own profile, **OR**
 b. a Codecov Team Admin, **OR**
 c. the first User to create a billing account for the Team, **OR**
 d. a User with `admin` status according to Service